Eco-Friendly Takeaway Food Packaging Solutions for Cloud Kitchens in India.

 Order inserts explaining how to compost their bagasse tray at home or in municipal bins.

-Collaborations with zero‑waste influencers and local environmental NGOS to amplify your impact.
+Collaborate with zero-waste influencers and local NGOs to amplify your message.

 By aligning India's most-ordered dishes with compostable packaging, cloud kitchens can: